adinasarapu/adinasarapu.github.io/_posts/2020-01-26-blog-kafka.md

 Got message: world
 ```

-The following code demonstrates how to send and receive messages from Kafka topic.
-The above `KafkaConsumer.java` receives messages that were sent to a Kafka topic.
-The followng `KafkaProducer.java` send messages to a Kafka topic.
+The following code demonstrates how to send and receive messages from Kafka Topic.
+The above `KafkaConsumer.java` receives messages that were sent to a Kafka Topic.
+The followng `KafkaProducer.java` send messages to a Kafka Topic.

 Make sure to have spring-web dependency to `pom.xml`.

 ```